bseltz-cohesity/scripts/powershell/backupNow/README.md

 * -replicateTo: (optional) name of remote cluster to replicate to
 * -keepReplicaFor: days to keep replica for (default is 5 days)
 * -enable: (optional) enable a paused job before running, then disable when done
-* -backupType: (optional) choose one of kRegular, kFull or kLog backup types.
+* -backupType: (optional) choose one of kRegular, kFull, kLog or kSystem backup types.
 Default is kRegular (incremental)

 ## Download the script